Faculty: Facutly of Social Sciences

 To achieve understanding in economics means moving into the realm of theory, analysis, and technical terms.
-The economics program at Mount Allison is
+Ultimately the expectation is that through better understanding of economics, society will be able to remedy undesirable results and achieve better ones.

 Such study includes: